ga-curriculum/intro-to-ai-agentic-workflows/emerging-trends-in-agentic-ai/README.md

 ```

 ## Trend 3: Multi-Agent Collaboration
-Instead of using **one generalist AI agent**, multi-agent systems distribute tasks among specialized agents, improving efficiency and scalability.
+Instead of relying on a **single generalist AI agent**, multi-agent systems distribute tasks among specialized agents, improving efficiency and scalability.
 This technique is useful for AI **research assistants, task automation, and complex workflows.**

 ### Implementing Multi-Agent Collaboration
 Below is an example where one agent retrieves information while another processes it: